andlo/mycroft-skills-list-gitbook/skills/maxwell_skills.hubolife.md

 ---
 description: Skills to intergrate to Myscroft platform , Maxwell is the project name
 ---
+# Maxwell Acronym skill interface to Altsearch engine
+### _maxwell_skills.hubolife_
+## About:
 This is a AltSearch for acroymyns skill that takes an _Utterance_ from the user and provides a voice response - a _Dialog_.
 This Skill demonstrates the basic directory and file structure of a Mycroft Skill platform good in developing Skills for the Mycroft ecosystem.

 If you want to write **Skills** for Mycroft, Documentation is available: